nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 2. A Task in Clock-Work

-The life of student is busy, but also vibrant and filled with a variety of activities.
-Clock-Work helps students achieve their maximum potential by supporting 3 types of tasks to cater to their varying needs.
+The life of a student is busy, but also vibrant and filled with a variety of activities.
+Clock-Work helps students manage their diverse task-management needs by supporting 3 types of tasks.
-They are: Simple Tasks, Deadlines, and Events.
-As their name suggests, a simple task is a time-insensitive task that can be done at any time, a deadline is a time-sensitive task which must be done before the specified deadline, and an event is a time-sensitive task that must be done during the specified period of time.

 ### Basic Information about Tasks
 * A Task can be:
-    * A <span style="color:#4285F4">simpleTask</span>, which does not have a _long date_ attached to it. ([What is a Long Date?](#q4-what-is-a-valid-long-date))
+    * A simpleTask, which does not have a [_long date_](#q4-what-is-a-valid-long-date) attached to it.
-    * A <span style="color:#34A853">deadline</span>, which has a _long date_ known as `deadline`.
+    * A deadline, which has a _long date_ known as `deadline`.
-    * An <span style="color:#FBBC05">event</span>, which has 2 _long dates_ known as a `from` and a `to`.
+    * An event, which has 2 _long dates_ also known as `from` and `to`.

 * A task can have the following additional **Optional** fields attached to it:
     * Tags